NethermindEth/Forta-Agents/PancakeSwap-Bots/Large-swap/README.md

 ## Description

-This bot detects large swaps (i.e. the amount of tokens swapped in any pancake pair contract is a significant fraction of the pair's pool reserves) in the the pancakeswap protocol.
+This bot detects large swaps (i.e. the amount of tokens swapped in any Pancake pair contract is a significant fraction of the pair's pool reserves) in the the PancakeSwap protocol.

 > The threshold `LARGE_THRESHOLD` of what is considered large can be adjusted in **src/constants.ts**.